akornatskyy/wheezy.http/doc/testing.rst

     gprof2dot.py -f pstats profile.pstats | dot -Tpng -o profile.png

-Profiling your application let determine performance critical places that might require further optimization.
+Profiling your application lets you determine performance critical places that might require further optimization.

 Performance
 ^^^^^^^^^^^
-You can boost :py:class:`~wheezy.http.functional.WSGIClient` form parsing performance by installing `lxml`_ package.
-It tries to use ``HTMLParser`` from ``lxml.etree`` package and if it is not available fallback to the standard library default one.
+You can boost :py:class:`~wheezy.http.functional.WSGIClient` form parsing performance by installing the `lxml`_ package. :py:class:`~wheezy.http.functional.WSGIClient` tries to use ``HTMLParser`` from the ``lxml.etree`` package and if it is not available falls back to the default parser in the standard library.

 .. _`WSGI`: http://www.python.org/dev/peps/pep-3333
 .. _`lxml`: http://lxml.de/parsing.html